keegpt/ezedit/README.md

 ## Roadmap
 - Build components for all HTML tags (for now you have to build your own)
 - Generic modal to edit content
+- useComponent need to return if we are in editing mode

 ## How to use
 ```javascript